-The remaining species have low reporting rates (<2% full protocol) and are regarded as irregular foraging visitors with low probabilities of occurrence.
-However, during the surveys it was noticed that extensive areas of suitable foraging habitat persists for some of these species (e.g. Secretarybird Sagittarius serpentarius) despite being ominously absent from the area.
+The remaining species have low reporting rates (<3%) and are regarded as irregular foraging visitors.
+However, during the site visits it was noticed that extensive areas of suitable foraging habitat persists for some of these species (e.g. Secretarybird Sagittarius serpentarius) despite being ominously absent from the area.
 It is possible that the low reporting rates reflect the poor coverage of the study area by citizen scientists (e.g. birdwatchers), and some of these species could occur in higher numbers due to being overlooked.
+As an example, Red-footed Falcons (F. vespertinus) often occur in flocks of the similar-looking Amur Falcon (F. amurensis), which based on reporting rates (c.
+22.22%) appears to be a common summer visitor to the area.
+Therefore, it is highly possible that Red-footed Falcons were previously overlooked or misidentified.